-All data, including supplementary data, submitted in support of an application, should be bound.
+All data, including supplementary data, submitted in support of an application should be bound.
 Binders with durable covers containing A4 size paper, which can be dismantled and reassembled, are required.
-External dimensions of the white 2-ring binders should be 290 x 370 mm and 80 mm in thickness.
-If more than one binder is needed, please clearly label as number volume (e.g. 'volume 1/2', 'volume 2/2' etc).
+The external dimensions of the white 2-ring binders should be 290 x 370 mm and 80 mm in thickness.
+If more than one binder is needed, they should be clearly labelled as numbered volumes (e.g. 'volume 1/2', 'volume 2/2' etc).

-The documents should be filed according to the sequence shown in content page in Appendix A, equipped with tab file divider.
-Applicant is encouraged to print the entire document one page per sheet and double-sided.
+The documents should be filed according to the sequence shown on the contents page in Appendix A, equipped with a tab file divider.
+The applicant is encouraged to print the entire document one page per sheet and double-sided.